Nizami Mausoleum

-The Nizami Mausoleum (Nizami məqbərəsi), built in honor of the 12th-century Persian poet Nizami Ganjavi, stands just outside the city of Ganja, Azerbaijan.
+The Nizami Mausoleum (Nizami məqbərəsi), built in honor of the 12th-century Turkish poet Nizami Ganjavi, stands just outside the city of Ganja, Azerbaijan.
 The mausoleum was originally built in 1947 in place of an old collapsed mausoleum, and rebuilt in its present form in 1991.

 History

 The tomb of Nizami has been a place of devoted pilgrimage for many centuries.
 According to historian Vasily Bartold, the mausoleum was first mentioned in historical chronicles in 1606.
 The Safavid court chronicler Iskander Beg Munshi reported that toward the end of February 1606, Shah Abbas I reached Ganja and camped near the tomb of Sheikh Nizami, where on 24 March he celebrated the holiday of Novruz.

 During the Russo-Persian War in 1826, a decisive battle between Russian and Persian forces took place near the tomb of Nizami.
 The Russian forces commanded by General Ivan Paskevich defeated the Persian army and forced it to retreat.
 Russian envoy to Persia, Aleksandr Griboyedov, recorded in his diary a conversation with writer and historian Abbasgulu Bakikhanov, a member of the Russian diplomatic mission, in which Bakikhanov informed him that the Battle of Elisabethpol had occurred in the vicinity of the tomb of Nizami.